-Ascari may have only won two World Championships to Juan Manuel Fangio’s five, but he set a record of nine consecutive world champions race wins that has never been beaten (he did not contest the Indianapolis 500).
-Between the Belgian Grands Prix of 1952 and 1953 no-one else won a round of the championship.
+Alberto Ascari won the world championship twice and a record of nine consecutive world champions race wins that has never been beaten.
+Between the Belgian Grands Prix of 1952 and 1953 no-one else won a round of the championship (apart from the Indianapolis 500, which he did not contest).

 These were the two championship years he laid claim to, winning both for Ferrari.